bapcyk/imsh/README.md

-# &#2605; Imsh
+# Imsh

 ## IMages processing SHell

-This is the educational project for image processing with implementation of several [algorithms](http://htmlpreview.github.com/?https://github.com/bapcyk/imsh/blob/master/src/algolist.html) in C for MinGW on Win32.
+This is the educational project for image processing with implementation of different [ALGORITHMS](http://htmlpreview.github.com/?https://github.com/bapcyk/imsh/blob/master/src/algolist.html) in C for MinGW on Win32.
 All algorithms are scriptable in SIOD Scheme, so main program - imsh - is the SIOD Scheme shell with C algorithms in backend.

 To build use command: